ValancedBreakfast/CharmReValance/ReadMe.md

 - Soul gain from dreamnail reduced to 33 (from 66)
 - Chance of essence gain from enemies increased to 1/100 and 1/5 (from 1/200 and 1/40, respectively)
-- Synergy w/ Spell Twister: Increases dream nail range by 25%

 ### Dreamshield

-- Notch cost reduced to 2 (from 3)
 - Entirely redesigned.
 The shield now follows directly behind the knight, protecting from attacks from behind.
 An up or down directional input causes the shield to move to just over the knight's head, allowing it to block projectiles from above.
 - The size of the shield is reduced to 75% of its vanilla size.
 - When behind the knight, the shield will block incoming attacks from behind, preventing damage but still causing the knight to recoil and gain invulnerability.
 Blocking a hit causes the shield to be disabled temporarily.
-- Striking an enemy with dream nail causes the knight to overheal, gaining 1 lifeblood.
-(Overheal limit 1)
 - The shield's contact damage has been decoupled from nail damage.
-Instead it deals 5 damage plus 1 additional damage for every 100 essence the knight has collected.
+Instead it deals 8 damage plus 1 additional damage for every 100 essence the knight has collected.
 In addition, the damaged enemy will be knocked away from the knight.
-- The shield's reformation time has been increased to 3.6s (from 2s)
+- The shield's reformation time has been increased to 6.4s (from 2s)
-- Synergy w/ Defender's Crest: Shield reformation time reduced to 2.4s
+- Synergy w/ Defender's Crest: Shield reformation time reduced by 1.2s
-- Syerngy w/ Lifeblood Heart: Dreamshield overheal limit is increased to 2.
+- Synergy w/ Dream Wielder: Shield reformation time reduced by 1.6s

 ### Flukenest